 If you take rivaroxaban once a day, take the missed dose as soon as you remember it on that day.
 Resume your regular dosing schedule the next day.

-If you take rivaroxaban twice a day, take the missed dose as soon as you remember it on that day.
+If you take rivaroxaban twice a day for the treatment of a DVT or PE, take the missed dose as soon as you remember it on that day.
 You may take 2 doses at the same time to make up for the missed dose.
 Resume your regular dosing schedule on the next day

 What side effects can this medication cause?